menghuazou/GeoPixel/docs/finetune.md

-# GeoPixel Finetuning
+# GeoPixel Training and Finetuning

-You can easily finetune the pretrained [GeoPixel](https://huggingface.co/MBZUAI/GeoPixel-7B) model on downstream tasks using our finetuning scripts.
+You can easily train or finetune the pretrained [GeoPixel](https://huggingface.co/MBZUAI/GeoPixel-7B) model on downstream tasks using our scripts.
 For setup guidance, check out the [installation instructions](../docs/install.md).

 > The data format of GeoPixel follows the [InternLM-XComposer2.5](https://github.com/InternLM/InternLM-XComposer/tree/main) with additional structure for segmentation masks.